graphql-nexus/nexus/docs/database-access-with-prisma.md

 }
 ```

-To remove customize the arguments, we need to provide the `args` option to the configuration object for that field.
+To customize the arguments, we need to provide the `args` option to the configuration object for that field.
 For example, if we wanted to remove all pagination arguments:

 ```graphql
 const User = prismaObjectType({